A numerical study of the effects of primordial non-Gaussianities on weak lensing statistics: Results

 A quantity which is directly related to the shear power spectrum but which can be more easily measured in real data is the so-called {\it shear in aperture} $\gamma_{\rm av}$.
 It represents the variance of the shear field within a circular aperture of a given radius $\theta$:

 where $J_1$ is the first-order Bessel function of the first kind.

 The top panel of Fig.~\ref{fig:SVgamma} shows the comparison between the theoretical expectation and the results derived from our Gaussian simulations (averaged over 60 different light-cone realizations): the good agreement is evident up to scales of $\theta \approx 20$ arcmin.
 For reference we also plot the results for $f_{\rm NL}=\pm 1000$.
 The bottom panel of the same figure presents the ratio between the results for non-Gaussian and Gaussian models as a function of the aperture angle.
 Being a weighted integral of the shear power spectrum, $|\gamma_{\rm av}(\theta)|^2$ has a trend which is quite similar to the one displayed by $P_\gamma$: the larger the absolute value of the $f_{\rm NL}$ parameter is, the larger are the deviations from the Gaussian expectations.
-An increment (decrement) in the signal of the order of 10 per cent is expected for the model with $f_{\rm NL}=+1000$ ($f_{\rm NL}=-1000$), while the differences reduce to less than 1 per cent for the models with $f_{\rm NL}=\pm 100$.
+An increment (decrement) in the signal of the order of 7-8 per cent is expected for the model with $f_{\rm NL}=+1000$ ($f_{\rm NL}=-1000$), while the differences reduce to less than 1 per cent for the models with $f_{\rm NL}=\pm 100$.
 As expected, we find that the deviations from the Gaussian expectations are larger for small apertures, but rapidly wash out for angles larger than few arcmin, since the average of the shear involves more and more large scale structures.
+We also notice that the ratio at large smoothing scales does not reach unity since structures are already evolved enough to show high intrinsic non-Gaussianity, therefore higher smoothing scales are necessary to compensate the effect.